rohitkjohnedu/my_yade/doc/sphinx/tutorial-hands-on.rst

 			 [Ip2_FrictMat_FrictMat_FrictPhys()],
 			 [Law2_ScGeom_FrictPhys_CundallStrack()]
 		),
-		GravityEngine(gravity=(0,0,-9.81)),              # 9.81 is the gravity acceleration, and we say that NewtonIntegrator(damping=.2,label='newton')      # define a name under which we can access this engine easily ]
+		GravityEngine(gravity=(0,0,-9.81)),                    # 9.81 is the gravity acceleration, and we say that NewtonIntegrator(damping=.2,label='newtonCustomLabel') # define a label under which we can access this engine easily ]

 Besides engines being run, it is likewise important to define how often they will run.
 Some engines can run only sometimes (we will see this later), while most of them will run always; the time between two successive runs of engines is *timestep* ($\Dt$).
 There is a mathematical limit on the timestep value, called *critical timestep*, which is computed from properties of particles.
 Since there is a function for that, we can just set timestep using :yref:`yade.utils.PWaveTimeStep`::